RichardSeverich/java-spring-lawyer/README.md

 # java-spring-lawyer

-This project is a very basic example of crud only with browser supported java-script
+This project is a lawyer process management system, it has Swagger in order to see all the endpoints and models. also it is using token authentication or authorization.

 ## Prerequisites 🔨

 1. Install Windows 10
 2. Install gradle-6.4.1
-3. Install 1.8.0_201
+3. Install java 1.8.0_201
 4. Install Mysql 5

 ### Optional install mysql db in docker